Les Paul: Early career

 Paul and Wolverton moved to Chicago in 1934, where they continued to perform country music on radio station WBBM and at the 1934 Chicago World's Fair.
 While in Chicago, Paul learned jazz from the great performers on Chicago's Southside.
 During the day, he played country music as Rhubarb Red on the radio.
 At night, he was Les Paul, playing jazz.
 He met pianist Art Tatum, whose playing influenced him to continue with the guitar rather than play jazz on the piano.
 His first two records were released in 1936, credited to "Rhubarb Red", Paul's hillbilly alter ego.
 He also served as an accompanist for other bands signed to Decca.
 During this time, he began adding different sounds and adopted his stage name of Les Paul.

 Paul's guitar style was strongly influenced by the music of Django Reinhardt, whom he greatly admired.
 Following World War II, Paul sought out and made friends with Reinhardt.
 When Reinhardt died in 1953, Paul paid for part of the funeral's cost.
 One of Paul's prized possessions was a Selmer acoustic guitar given to him by Reinhardt's widow.

 Paul formed a trio in 1937 with rhythm guitarist Jim Atkins (older half-brother of guitarist Chet Atkins) and bassist/percussionist Ernie "Darius" Newton.
 They left Chicago for New York in 1938, landing a featured spot with Fred Waring's radio show.
 Chet Atkins later wrote that his brother, home on a family visit, presented him with an expensive Gibson archtop guitar that Les Paul had given to Jim.
 Chet recalled that it was the first professional-quality instrument he ever owned.

-While jamming in his apartment basement in 1941, Paul nearly succumbed to electrocution.
+While jamming in his apartment basement in 1941, Paul was electrocuted and nearly died.
 During two years of recuperation, he moved to Chicago where he was the music director for radio stations WJJD and WIND.
 In 1943, he moved to Hollywood where he performed on radio and formed a new trio.

 He was drafted into the U.S. Army in 1943, where he served in the Armed Forces Radio Network, backing such artists as Bing Crosby and the Andrews Sisters, and performing in his own right.